evkx/evkx.github.io/content/models/kia/ev3/ev3_long_range/_index.md

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 600 km (373 miles), with an energy consumption rate of 12.8 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of 233 kW.
-Charging from 0% to 100% takes approximately 110 minutes, while a more typical scenario from 10% to 80% takes 53 minutes with an average charging speed of 61 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 43%.
-This results in an effective charging speed, including time lost, of 62 kW, with each charging session taking about 29 minutes and 1 seconds.
+The vehicle supports fast DC charging with a maximum power of 128 kW.
+Charging from 0% to 100% takes approximately 67 minutes, while a more typical scenario from 10% to 80% takes 32 minutes with an average charging speed of 101 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 57%.
+This results in an effective charging speed, including time lost, of 94 kW, with each charging session taking about 26 minutes and 2 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 20 kWh/100 km, the trip would take approximately 10 hours and 19 minutes.
-This journey would require four charging stops from 4% to 44%, with a total charging time of 119 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 20 kWh/100 km, the trip would take approximately 9 hours and 39 minutes.
+This journey would require three charging stops from 3% to 57%, with a total charging time of 80 minutes.

 ### Onboard Charger